CyrilleMesue/cyrillemesue.github.io/_pages/about.md

 toc: true
 toc_icon: cog
 ---
 I am a self-disciplined Bioengineering student, interested in Advanced medical technologies and AI, as well as their application for medical Diagnosis, Prognosis and Companion Diagnosis.
-I'm also interested in the application of computational biology and Systems Biology in the field of Pathology.
+I'm also interested in the application of computational and Systems Biology in the field of Pathology.

 ### Mission
 My mission for is site is to: